shredthaGNAR/list-of-my-starred-repos/README.md

 * [tayllan/awesome-algorithms](https://github.com/tayllan/awesome-algorithms): A curated list of awesome places to learn and/or practice algorithms.
 * [oxnr/awesome-analytics](https://github.com/oxnr/awesome-analytics): A curated list of analytics frameworks, software and other tools.
 * [devrsi0n/awesome-apple-notes](https://github.com/devrsi0n/awesome-apple-notes): A curated list of awesome websites, applications, tools, and shiny things for Apple Notes.
+* [awesome-assistants/awesome-assistants](https://github.com/awesome-assistants/awesome-assistants): A curated list of awesome AI assistants.
+Example Telegram bot with all these assistants can be tested on the link below.
 * [one-aalam/awesome-astro](https://github.com/one-aalam/awesome-astro): Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 * [dogancelik/awesome-bookmarking](https://github.com/dogancelik/awesome-bookmarking): 🔖 Everything bookmarking related
 * [stefanbuck/awesome-browser-extensions-for-github](https://github.com/stefanbuck/awesome-browser-extensions-for-github): A collection of awesome browser extensions for GitHub.